tytydraco/yessleep/out/Room_707.md

 "Rest in peace surrogate #13."
 I couldn't find the strength to beg for my life- all I could do was watch as he lifted those large scissors to my lines.
-He cut the lines to my IV and as I watched my blood drip the floor I felt my heart failing me until
+He cut the lines to my IV and as I watched my blood drip to the floor I felt my heart failing me until

 darkness.